LuBuCake/RESTQTool/README.md

 ## License

-RESIDENT STQ Tool Tool codebase is  licensed under GPL V3.0.
+RESIDENT STQ Tool codebase is  licensed under GPL V3.0.
 Please refer to the LICENSE file for detailed information.